Ozziehman/WasteWatch/README.md

 # WasteWatch
-WasteWatch is a web application designed to simplify image annotation, enabling the user to draw boxes arouand items, label them, and prepare them for use in training AI models to recognize trash.
+WasteWatch is a web application designed to simplify image annotation, enabling the user to draw boxes around items, label them, and prepare them for use in training AI models to recognize trash.

 ## Table of Contents